 This summer we are providing unprecedented opportunities to not only discover the world’s most secretive country at a unique and analytical depth, but also for you to study there well.
-Our two recently announced programs, the Hamgyong Summer Study Program and the Kim Chol Ju University Program, offer you the surreal chance to learn Korean language in North Korean academic institutions, practice with locals and expand your horizons.
+Our two recently announced programs, the Hamgyong Summer Study Program and the Kim Chol Ju University Program, offer you the surreal chance to study in North Korea, learning Korean language in local institutions.
+You will have the opportunity to practice with locals and expand your horizons.
 Both programs have amazing highlights.
 With the Hamgyong program, study at the Chongjin School of Foreign Languages whilst exploring the relatively unknown North East of the DPRK.
 Even spend a unique homestay with a North Korean rural family!
 Alternatively, study at length in Pyongyang at Kim Chol Ju University, travelling to cities all over the country on weekends.
 Regardless of the one you choose, either way, we cannot say there are any better prospects of experiencing the country at this depth than these two programs.

 Why study in North Korea?